Lost-Outpost/sovngarde/GAMEPLAY.md

 In addition to the new gear and equipment available in the AE Creation Club, Septimus adds carefully balanced and lore-friendly items, including:

-- [Ancient Nord Armo(u)ry](https://www.nexusmods.com/skyrimspecialedition/mods/41265) - Unisex Ancient Nord Armour/Armor variants
+- [Ancient Nord Armo(u)ry Lite](https://www.nexusmods.com/skyrimspecialedition/mods/65124) - Unisex Ancient Nord Armour/Armor variants

 - [Animated Armory](https://www.nexusmods.com/skyrimspecialedition/mods/51100) - Animated armory introduces new weapons and animations to existing ones.
 Most are craftable and all will show up in the world on NPCs